 Installing Circuit Tools macOS

-To install Circuit Tools macOS, first download the latest version of the application bundle from the Racelogic Motorsport software downloads page, then drag and drop the bundle file into your applications folder.
+To install Circuit Tools macOS, download from the VBOX Motorsport software downloads page, open the download and then follow the on screen instructions.

 Supported macOS devices